esper-io/dev-docs/docs/home/esperplugin.md

 Inorder to get the Esper Virtual Device, simply follow the instructions -

 1. Install & setup [Esper Android Studio Plugin](https://docs.esper.io/home/esperplugin.html#requirements)
-2. Please download the AVD from the Android Studio Tools menu as intructed below.
+2. Please download the AVD from the Android Studio Tools menu as instructed below.
 Once done, you can simply launch the Esper AVD as you'd any other AVD.

-When android studio is started, plugin notifies the user about newly avaiable AVDs or updates available for the installed AVDs.\
+When android studio is started, plugin notifies the user about newly available AVDs or updates available for the installed AVDs.\
 \
 <img src="./assets/plugin/avd/notification.png" width="75%" height="75%">\
 \